 Tongariro Northern Circuit

-The loop trail is 45 km long and takes 3 to 4 days.
-It can be walked in either direction.
-During the Great Walks hiking season is a high demand for overnights stays in the three different huts.
+Tongariro Northern Circuit is one of the Great Walks of New Zealand for backcountry hiking.
+It extends the Tongariro Crossing into a multi-day loop of 45 km and takes 3 to 4 days.
+Advanced booking during the peak season is essential.
+Outside the season, it is first-come, first-served.
+The track can be walked in either direction.
+During the Great Walks hiking season, is a high demand for overnights stays in the three different huts.
 Book your bunk in advance or try to get one of the seven campsites.
-While camping, you can use the hut facilities which is not permitted on each great walk.
+While camping, you can use the hut facilities which is prohibited on other great walks.
 The fees for the hut and camping are higher in the hiking season.
-The reason during the rest of the year facilities are reduced.
+The reason; for the rest of the year facilities are reduced.
 Only limited water supply, no gas for cooking, no ranger is available, and even emergency radio facilities are not provided.
 More information about the booking process and fees

 - Wind- and rainproof jacket

 - Hat and gloves even in the summer

 - Hiking poles are well needed for the steep ascent and descent